tandemdude/hikari-lightbulb/docs/source/by-examples/080_autocomplete.md

 :::{important}
-Dependency injection **is not** enabled on autocomplete callbacks by default - if you need dependency injection in your callback you should add the `@lightbulb.with_di` decorator to the function.
+Dependency injection **is not** enabled on autocomplete callbacks by default - if you need dependency injection in your callback you should add the `@lightbulb.di.with_di` decorator to the function.
 :::

 Within an autocomplete callback, you are required to call the {meth}`~lightbulb.context.AutocompleteContext.respond`